 Trimethoprim should not be used during pregnancy and should only be used under the specific advice of your doctor during breastfeeding.

 Trimethoprim tablets contain trimethoprim 200mg per tablet.

 It is an antibiotic that helps to kill the bacteria that cause a number of infections including cystitis (also known as a water infection) or urinary tract infections.
-It is only available on prescription after a consultation with a Doctor.
+It is only available on prescription after a consultation with a doctor.
 This can be done online.

 Trimethoprim is an antibiotic that kills the bacteria that is causing the infection.

 Other over the counter remedies like Cymalon, Cystopurin and Canesten Oasis, neutralise the acidity of the urine.
-It helps to reduce the burning, pain on urination and changes the acidic environment of the bladder making it harder for the bacteria to survive.
+This helps to reduce the burning, pain on urination and changes the acidic environment of the bladder making it harder for the bacteria to survive.

 Trimethoprim and over-the-counter remedies can be taken together.
 Cymalon and other over the counter remedies will help to make the urine less acidic and ease discomfort whilst the antibiotics have a chance to take effect.